na28682/na28682/README.md

 ---

-## 🎥 Director’s Statement
+## About Me
-I build software the way films are made — with intention, structure, and audience in mind.
+Hey I'm Nima.
+I'm a passionate computer scientist, data scientist, and filmmaker.
-My work lives at the intersection of **AI, data systems, and storytelling**, where models explain behavior and tools make complexity usable.
+I'm looking for methods to integrate together **AI, data systems, and storytelling.**

 ---